How do I help my fussy eater?

 Serve food in big bowls for children to help themselves.
 Another great tip is to serve meals in bowls in the middle of the family dinner table and ask everyone to help themselves.
 This changes the dynamic and shifts the responsibility for choosing food on to your child.
 Provide a selection of foods that you are happy with, and you may get a few nights when they only eat the potato, but be patient!
 When they see everyone else digging in they’ll soon feel like they’re missing out and want to get their fair share!

 Set clear boundaries.
 Easier said than done, but when things are really tough most families benefit from having clear boundaries around mealtimes and sticking to them.
-In our family we clear away what is dished up and our little cooks know that is the only thing on offer.
+In our family we agree what we will have for dinner and then and our little cooks know that is the only thing on offer.
 If they don’t want to eat it they don’t have to, but there’s nothing until the next meal.
 If they get down from the table or mess around, then that means they are finished and the meal is over.
 It would be an understatement to say there were a few tantrums and rumbling tums in the first couple of days, but the key is not to get angry.
 Once they realise it really is their choice to eat the food and there are no battles to engage in, the dynamic will shift rapidly.

 Eat organic when possible.
 Make sure you are getting the most out of the food your fussy eater will eat.
 When soil is over-farmed and treated with lots of chemicals it depletes the soil of essential minerals which we would normally get through into the food.
 Eating organic gives you a better chance of getting more nutrients from your food, so if your child will only eat carrots, let them be organic carrots!